siglens/charts/README.md

    ```

 3. **Update License and TLS Settings**:
-   Update your `licenseBase64` with your Base64-encoded license key.
-For license key, please reach out at support@sigscalr.io \
+   1. Update your `licenseBase64` with your Base64-encoded license key.
+For license key, please reach out at support@sigscalr.io
-   If TLS is enabled, ensure you also update `acme.registrationEmail`, `ingestHost`, and `queryHost` in your configuration.
+   2. If TLS is enabled, ensure you also update `acme.registrationEmail`, `ingestHost`, and `queryHost` in your configuration

 4. **Apply Cert-Manager (If TLS is enabled)**:
    If TLS is enabled, apply the Cert-Manager CRDs using the following command: